Music of Tanzania: Kwaya (choir)

+Muziki wa Injili

+Muziki wa Injili (lit. "gospel music") is a genre of Christian church music in Tanzania that developed from church musical traditions dating back to the late 19th century.
+During this early period, church choirs mainly performed Western hymns that were translated into local languages.
+Beginning in the 1960s, some choirs started combining Christian lyrics with traditional Tanzanian melodies, often without instrumental accompaniment, although a few incorporated the harmonium or indigenous instruments such as drums and kayamba shakers.
+Unlike conventional church or art music, which is typically sung a cappella or accompanied by an organ or electronic keyboard, Muziki wa Injili is distinguished by energetic body movements, improvisational performance, and the incorporation of electric guitars and keyboards.
+The genre draws from a wide range of musical influences, including Congolese rumba, soukous, reggae, zouk, R&B, rap, salsa (charanga), and taarab.
+Rather than being formally written in staff or solfa notation, the music is predominantly "composed, transmitted and preserved orally and aurally".
+Performances are given by church choirs as well as solo musicians who record and market their music independently.
+The genre's increasing popularity has been supported by the growth of recording facilities, improvements in digital and internet technologies, and expanded opportunities for radio and television broadcasting, including stations owned by religious organizations.

 Dansi (jazz / band)

 Dansi is a form of jazz or band music played for a dancing audience.
 With the great influence of Belgian Congo, and following the return of soldiers such as the King's African Rifles, new musical ideas of styles, marches, and instruments grew in popularity.
 With these new ideas dancing clubs started opening and becoming greatly popular in cities such as Dar es Salaam, Tanga, Ujiji, Morogoro, Tabora and many others.
 Following independence, the single-party government of TANU (later CCM) placed music as a central aspect of Tanzanian nationalistic identity, as laid out by President Nyerere.
 Mwalimu Nyerere spoke of focusing on African traditions rather than western traditions, and contrasted ngoma against muziki wa dansi, in his inauguration speech in on 1962.

 "When we were at school we were taught to sing the songs of the Europeans.
 How many of us were taught the songs of the Wanyamwezi or of the Wahehe?
 Many of us have learnt to dance the ‘‘rumba’’ or the ‘‘chachacha’’ to ‘‘rock’n’roll’’ and to ‘‘twist.’’...But how many of us can dance, or have even heard of, the Gombe Sugu, the Mangala, the Konge, Nyang’umumi, Kiduo or Lele Mama? ...
 And even though we dance and play the piano, how often does that dancing ...really give us the sort of thrill we get from dancing the mganda or the gombe sugu even though the music may be no more than the shaking of pebbles in a tin?
 It is hard for any man to get much real excitement from dances and music which are not in his own blood."